 This little cube has been the Fry Basket during EPCOT Food & Wine Festival, and I think it had another name at some point, but I don’t recall.
 Whatever the case, EPCOT’s BRUNCHCOT Booth is far and away the best incarnation of this location.

-Prior to the 2023 Flower & Garden Festival, the location was known as EPCOT Sunshine Griddle.
+Prior to this year’s Flower & Garden Festival, the location was known as EPCOT Sunshine Griddle.
 Honestly, I don’t know which name is better.
 EPCOT Sunshine Griddle had some old school vibes, but was also a fairly straightforward name.
 BRUNCHCOT is clear, concise, ALL CAPS, and embraces EPCOT’s time-honored tradition of puns.
 So I guess I’ll give it the edge.

 We’ll start with a rundown of the EPCOT Sunshine Griddle Outdoor Kitchen food menu: